 Schematic Drawing of Centrifugal Pump

 The first drawing is a general arrangement drawing of a pump.
 This drawing is the property of Mr. Augusto Brozoski.
 He teaches 3D Model design.
 You can check his YouTube video to learn how to draw this model.
 The link is given in the description.

 This Schematic drawing of the centrifugal Pump shows five different views of a pump.
 This image is cross section view of only the pump section.
-In this view, you can see the internal parts of the pump, such as the impeller, impeller eye, packing, shaft, etc.
+In this view, you can see the pump’s internal parts, such as the impeller, impeller eye, packing, shaft, etc.

-The number shows only main components such as pump body, motor, coupling, support frame, and nut bolts.
-In the table given here, you can see the part name against each number.
+The number shows only the main components such as the pump body, motor, coupling, support frame, and nut bolts.
+You can see the part name against each number in the table given here.
 I will explain to you about each of these parts in more detail in upcoming videos on pump parts.

-The cross section view shown below will explain to you more about the pump.
-The number shows only main components such as pump, motor, coupling, support frame, and nut bolts.
-You can see other parts that I have marked such as the end suction nozzle, impeller, impeller eye, shaft, gland packing, and bearing housing.
+The cross-section view shown below will explain to you more about the pump.
+The number shows only the main components such as pump, motor, coupling, support frame, and nut bolts.
+You can see other parts that I have marked, such as the end suction nozzle, impeller, impeller eye, shaft, gland packing, and bearing housing.

-The third view is again side view but without cross section.
+The third view is again a side view but without cross-section.
 In this view, you can see the elevation of the suction nozzle from the base.

 The fourth view is an end view.
 In this view, you can see the height of the discharge nozzle.